Auguste Rodin: Artistic independence

 In 1883, Rodin agreed to supervise a course for sculptor Alfred Boucher in his absence, where he met the 18-year-old Camille Claudel.
 The two formed a passionate but stormy relationship and influenced each other artistically.
 Claudel inspired Rodin as a model for many of his figures, and she was a talented sculptor, assisting him on commissions as well as creating her own works.
 Her Bust of Rodin was displayed to critical acclaim at the 1892 Salon.

 Although busy with The Gates of Hell, Rodin won other commissions.
 He pursued an opportunity to create a historical monument for the town of Calais.
 For a monument to French author Honoré de Balzac, Rodin was chosen in 1891.
-His execution of both sculptures clashed with traditional tastes, and met with varying degrees of disapproval from the organizations that sponsored the commissions.
+His execution of both sculptures clashed with traditional tastes and met with varying degrees of disapproval from the organizations that sponsored the commissions.
 Still, Rodin was gaining support from diverse sources that propelled him toward fame.

 In 1889, the Paris Salon invited Rodin to be a judge on its artistic jury.
 Though Rodin's career was on the rise, Claudel and Beuret were becoming increasingly impatient with Rodin's "double life".
 Claudel and Rodin shared an atelier at a small old castle (the Château de l'Islette in the Loire), but Rodin refused to relinquish his ties to Beuret, his loyal companion during the lean years, and mother of his son.
 During one absence, Rodin wrote to Beuret, "I think of how much you must have loved me to put up with my caprices...I remain, in all tenderness, your Rodin."

+In 1893-1894, Rodin was noted as writing to the anarchist sculptress Appoline Schrader by the French police when they raided her home.

 Claudel and Rodin parted in 1898.
 Claudel suffered an alleged nervous breakdown several years later and was confined to an institution for 30 years by her family, until her death in 1943, despite numerous attempts by doctors to explain to her mother and brother that she was sane.

-In 1904 Rodin, was introduced to the Welsh artist, Gwen John who modelled for him and became his lover after being introduced by Hilda Flodin.
+In 1904, Rodin was introduced to the Welsh artist, Gwen John, who modelled for him and became his lover after being introduced by Hilda Flodin.
 John had a fervent attachment to Rodin and would write to him thousands of times over the next ten years.
 As their relationship came to a close, despite his genuine feeling for her, Rodin eventually resorted to the use of concièrges and secretaries to keep her at a distance.